 Allied Universal to acquire U.S. Security Associates for approximately $1 billion

-On July 16, 2018, Allied Universal announced it has agreed to acquire U.S. Security Associates (“USSA”) for approximately $1 billion.
+On October 26, 2018, Allied Universal announced it has finalized the acquisition of U.S. Security Associates (“USSA”) for approximately $1 billion.
 Based in Roswell, Georgia, USSA is one of the leading providers of security and related services in the United States, employing more than 50,000 security professionals serving several thousand clients across a wide range of industries.
-USSA generated 2017 pro forma revenues and Adjusted EBITDA of c.$1.5 billion and $95 million, respectively.
-The transaction is expected to close by the end of 2018, subject to customary regulatory approvals.
+As a result of the acquisition, Allied Universal is now an organization with annual revenues of approximately $7 billion and over 200,000 security professionals.

 Why did we invest in Allied Universal?